SeanKuehl/MyLanguage/README.md

 MLT ONE 5 - multiply the value in register ONE by 5 MLT ONE TWO - multiply the value in register ONE by the value in register TWO

-ECHO hello world - output some plain text to the user SECHO hello world - output some plain text to the user without a newline after
+OUT "hello ONE \s there" - output the text enclosed in parentheses to the user, ONE will be substituted for the value in the register and '/s' will be substituted for a space

+SOUT "hello ONE \s there" - output the text enclosed in parentheses to the user, ONE will be substituted for the value in the register and '/s' will be substituted for a space, no newline will follow the output

 DIV ONE 5 - integer divide the value in register ONE by 5 DIV ONE TWO - integer divide the value in register ONE by the value in register TWO

-OUT ONE - output the value stored in register ONE to the screen as an integer

 INP ONE - read in a value from the user and store it in register ONE

 COUT ONE - output the value stored in register ONE to the screen as an ASCII character if possible(0-255)

-SOUT ONE - output the value stored in register ONE to the screen without a newline after

 SET ONE 5 - set the value of register ONE to 5
 SET ONE TWO - set the value of register ONE to the value stored in register TWO